Interface Segregation Principle in C#

 IPrinterTasks.cs

-Create a class file with the name IPrinterTasks.cs and then copy and paste the following code into it.
-Here, IPrinterTasks is an interface and contains the declaration of four methods.
-By default, interface methods are public and abstract, so the child class of this interface needs to provide the implementation of all these methods.
+Create a class file named IPrinterTasks.cs, then copy and paste the following code.
+Here, IPrinterTasks is an interface that contains the declaration of four methods.
+By default, interface methods are public and abstract, so the child class of this interface needs to implement all these methods.

 namespace SOLID_PRINCIPLES.ISP